-This species defends no territory, and pretty much goes where it pleases.
-The native Vancouver Island squirrels spend a lot of energy guarding their territories against the gray squirrel, thereby reducing their success in gathering winter food.
+This species defends no territory, and they pretty much go where they please.
+The native Vancouver Island squirrels spend a lot of energy guarding their territories against the gray squirrel.
+This reduces their success in gathering winter food.

 They are opportunistic omnivores, eating vegetable foods most of the time.
-They are said to consume the eggs & young of birds, but there is some doubt as to whether they do more harm in this, than the native red squirrel.
+They are said to consume the eggs & young birds, but there is some doubt whether they do more harm in this than the native red squirrel.

-Gray squirrels are known to build leaf platforms on branches of trees during summer, where they like to lie and watch the world go by.
+Gray squirrels are known to build leaf platforms on branches of trees during summer, where they like to sit and watch the world go by.